 Knowledge of the world relates to knowledge of families, cultures and the world around us.
 These are learned through activities which start form the childs immediate surroundings and family and slowly widens to other peoples, and different locations.
 It includes who and why things are and involves simple scientific concepts.

 Expressive arts and design relates to different media paints, chalks, Pencils and crayons, collage, box modelling and creative, sensory play and music all are used to express ideas, feelings and thoughts and design of simple structures.

 We also provide the family with an all about me form to complete regarding their child’s interests and likes and dislikes.
 This will enable the key person to plan learning activities around the child’s interests to encourage them to continue to be motivated and eager to play.
-Children have plenty of opportunities for self-initiated and adult led learning experiences both indoors and outdoors.
+Children have many of opportunities for self-initiated and adult identified learning experiences both indoors and outdoors.

-Once every three months or as and when required, children’s progress files will be updated linking with the Early Years Foundation Stage to establish achievement, skills and progression of development and next steps to support them further their knowledge and experiences.
-This is discussed with parents and feedback is requested and utilised to ensure parental involvement.
-Parents and carers are also given daily feedback on their child’s experiences during the day.
+Once every three months children’s progress will be updated linking with the Early Years Foundation Stage.
+This highlights achievement and progression of development for each child.
+It enables staff to identify next steps and encourage further knowledge, skills and experiences.
+This is shared with parents and feedback is requested to ensure parents understand, are happy with, and involved in their childs care.
+Parents and carers are also given daily feedback on their child’s experiences.

-Learning experiences are differentiated to include all children regardless of gender, ability, race, SEN, age and language.
-The nursery understands that all children develop at different rates.
-If a child’s progress in any Prime areas of learning causes for concern, practitioners must discuss this with the child’s parent/carers to agree how to support the child.
+Learning experiences are differentiated to include all children regardless of gender, ability, race, SEND, age and language.
+The nursery staff understand that all children develop at different rates.
+If a child’s progress in any area of learning causes concern, practitioners will discuss this with the child’s parent/carers to agree how best to support the child.
 Practitioners must consider if any child may have special educational needs or a disability which requires special support.
 Working with families enables us to liaise with outside agencies to provide support for any children who may have delay in any area of their development.